edo9k/serenata-de-amor/README.md

 ### Who

-We are a group of people who believes in _power to the people_ motto.
+We are a group of people who believe in the _power to the people_ motto.
 We are also part of the _Data Science for Civic Innovation Programme_ from [Open Knowledge Brasil](http://br.okfn.org).

 Among founders and long-term members, we can list a group of eight people – plus numerous contributors from the open source and open knowledge communities:  [Tatiana Balachova](https://tatianasb.ru), [Felipe Cabral](https://twitter.com/felipebcabral), [Eduardo Cuducos](https://cuducos.me),  [Irio Musskopf](https://iriomk.com), [Bruno Pazzim](http://brunopazzim.com/), [Ana Schwendler](http://anaschwendler.com/), [Jessica Temporal](http://jtemporal.com/), [Yasodara Córdova](https://twitter.com/yaso) and [Pedro Vilanova](https://twitter.com/pedrovilanova).

 ### How

-Similar to organizations like Google, Facebook, and Netflix, we use technology to track government spendings and make open data accessible for everyone.
-We started looking into data from the Chamber of Deputies (Brazilian lower house) but we expanded to the Federal Senate (Brazilian upper house) and to municipalities.
+Similar to organizations like Google, Facebook, and Netflix, we use technology to track government spending and make open data accessible to everyone.
+We started inspecting data from the Chamber of Deputies (Brazilian lower house) but expanded to the Federal Senate (Brazilian upper house) and municipalities.

 ### When

 Irio had the main ideas for the project in early 2016.
 For a few months, he experimented and gathered people around the project.
 September, 2016 marks the launching of [our first crowd funding](https://catarse.me/serenata).
-Since then, we have been creating open source technological products and tools, as well as high quality content on civic tech on our [Facebook](https://fb.com/operacaoserenatadeamor) and [Medium](https://medium.com/serenata).
+Since then, we have been creating open source technological products and tools, as well as high quality content on civic tech on our [Facebook](https://fb.com/operacaoserenatadeamor) and [Medium](https://medium.com/serenata) pages.

 ### Where

-We have no non-virtual headquarters, but we work remotely everyday.
-Most of our ideas are crafted to work in any country that offers open data, but our main implementations focus in Brazil.
+We have no brick and mortar headquarters, but we work remotely everyday.
+Most of our ideas are crafted to work in any country that offers access to open data, but our main implementations focus in Brazil.

 ### Why